It seems you are offline. Please check your connection and try again.

 3 Watch the inbox on this page and refresh it once after a minute.

 4 No message after three minutes?
-Switch to another line and repeat.
+Switch to another number and repeat.

 How to use a free Morocco number step by step